Blogging: Why you need to start if you are serious about medical marketing

 7 Reasons for writing a blog for your medical business

-1. It helps to establish expertise in your specialty (especially if you have a unique perspective about a multi-faceted subject)
+- It helps to establish expertise in your speciality (especially if you have a unique perspective about a multi-faceted subject)

-6. Writing articles for a blog enables your email marketing newsletter to write itself.
-By selecting your most popular articles, you can compile a list of links and send them to your customers and inquiries on a regular basis to increase their likelihood of returning to your website
+- Writing articles for a blog enables your email marketing newsletter to write itself.
+By selecting your most popular articles, you can compile a list of links and send them to your customers and enquiries on a regular basis to increase their likelihood of returning to your website

 What if you do not have enough time for blogging?